GIGA President Amrita Narlikar accompanied Federal President Frank-Walter Steinmeier on his state visit to India.

 Prof Axel Michaels (University Heidelberg – left) and Christian Schneider (UNICEF – right) © Stephanie Benke

 Hamburg, 4 April 2018.
 Federal President Frank-Walter Steinmeier and First Lady Elke Büdenbender travelled on a state visit to the Republic of India from 21 to 26 March 2018.
-The GIGA is very proud that its President as a specialist on Indian politics and economics has contributed to the journey as an invited member to the delegation.
+The GIGA is very proud that its President, a specialist on Indian politics and economics, contributed to the journey as an invited member to the delegation.

 The state visit highlighted the vital issues of diversity and tolerance.
-Another focus of the trip lay in the strengthening of the Indo-German relations and the demonstration of support of both countries for a stable and free global trade.
+Another focus of the trip lay in the strengthening of Indo-German relations and the demonstration of both countries' support for stable and free global trade.